LukasLichten/Datalink/README.md

 For debugging you can add the full path to the binary (`[...]/Datalink/target/release/Datalink`) to the Launch Option of the game you use for testing.
-To get debug output you can cold start steam from the terminal, then the first stage will log into that terminal session (however the second stage will not, but is currently erroneously spawning a wine-terminal window).
+To get debug output you can cold start steam from the terminal, then the first stage will log into that terminal session.
+For debugging stage 2 use either `make debug-build` with `[...]/Datalink/target/debug/Datalink/`, or use `-D` flag as explained above.

 ## Related